John Proctor Is the Villain: Summary

 The accusation causes waves throughout the town.
 Despite her feminist ideals, Beth deeply admires Mr. Smith and is reluctant to believe Shelby, further straining relations among the girls.
 Nell and Mason grow closer, but Mason insults Shelby's perceived promiscuity, causing her to take off.
 Raelynn, her reluctant assigned partner for an interpretative project based on the play, follows her and the two reconcile.
 Shelby admits that Mr. Smith's abuse of power had left her feeling vulnerable, which is why she slept with Lee.
 Mr. Smith is allowed to continue teaching and turns his attentions to Beth.
-On the day of the project presentation, Ms. Gallagher notes rumors of Mr. Smith's predatory behavior.
+On the day of the project presentation, Ms. Gallagher, who has been assigned by the school board to supervise Mr. Smith's class, reveals to him she has been aware of rumors of his predatory behavior since college.
 Raelynn and Shelby, acting as Elizabeth Proctor and Abigail Williams from the play, imagine a world where their actions are not defined by the men in their lives.
 They begin dancing, echoing Abigail's dance in the woods.
 Mr. Smith angrily attempts to stop the performance, but the girls' cathartic dance is supported by Nell, Mason, and Ms. Gallagher.
 In the final moments of the dance, Beth stands from her desk and takes a step towards the girls; the lights go out, leaving the audience to wonder if Beth joins them.

-John Proctor is the Villain includes several songs by pop artists such as Lorde and Taylor Swift.
+John Proctor Is the Villain includes several songs by pop artists such as Lorde and Taylor Swift.
 In some productions, these songs are performed in between scenes, as well as before the first scene and during the last scene.
 The Broadway production used ominous sounds and flickering lights to denote the transitions between each scene.
 Belflower received permission to use excerpts from The Crucible from Arthur Miller's estate.